patrick0525/Python-Opn-isc-kea/readme.txt

 Overview of Processing:
-This python script converts config-OPNsense.localdomain-20240218111111.xml into a kea-dhcp reservation(.xml)format adjunct file.
-The input .xml will be converted into a json array of static release objects which is then further converted into a output file containing a new section of kea-dhcp format delimited by <reservations>.
+This python script converts config-OPNsense.localdomain-20240218111111.xml into a json array of static release objects which is then further converted into a output file containing a new section of kea-dhcp format delimited by <reservations>.
-For every device in kea-dhcp, the python script will generate a new random uuid for every device and re-use the user's identified <subnet> uuid.
+For every device in kea-dhcp, the python script will generate a new random uuid for every device and re-uses the user's <subnet> uuid.

 See below: